 Caroline Picard: How do you decide what medium to employ when addressing a particular concept?

 Xaviera Simmons: There is simply no way that I can work in one medium and be fulfilled as an artist.
 Period!
 I like to think of my practice as one of weaving, where elements are folded into each other.
-I am always sketching, researching, going through texts, writing, looking online, and seeing exhibitions; that’s how things come together.
+I am always sketching, researching, going through texts, writing, looking on-line, and seeing exhibitions; that’s how things come together.
 I never try and stifle the flow, meaning if I cannot produce something right away it will be written down and stored for later reference.
 I wish that my studio could keep up with the amount of production I would like to do, but things have to be paced, I suppose.

 Sometimes an idea or concept needs to be worked out in more than one medium.
 For instance, I spent a few years looking at international illegal migration patterns and how migration plays out on land and sea.
 I couldn’t just make one photograph about that; I also produced sound works on the topic, a text/sculptural work, and a video.
-Elements from that project begin to pique my interest in other ways, and those elements lead me to produce something else, often in another medium.
+Elements from that project begin to peak my interest in other ways, and those elements lead me to produce something else, often in another medium.

 I am working to have less censorship in my practice these days, and hope that will start to show more and more.
 I am working to produce works towards topics and ideas that don’t sit as comfortably with me or my studio style.
 Simple topics, like Antarctica or scientific blueprints, and more complex topics from images of mutilated bodies and mutilated landscapes, to sexual orgies, to drug addiction, or even the myriad ways hard and softcore pornography pervades, etc. I haven’t really worked with things like …So we will see how they play out in the studio.

 CP: Have you always been interested in the human figure?